Votorantim

 Votorantim ([votoɾɐ̃ˈtʃĩ]) is a city located at the southwest of São Paulo State in Brazil.
 It is part of the Metropolitan Region of Sorocaba.
 The population is 123,599 (2020 est.).
 The city is located about 100 km away from the capital of the state.
 It has 147 km2 of rural area, 30 km2 of urban area and a total area of 183.52 km2.

+State Law No. 8,092 of February 28, 1964, separated the district of Votorantim from the municipality of Sorocaba, elevating it to the category of municipality.
+It is the largest cement producer in Brazil.
+It also has a privileged geographical location, since it is conurbated with Sorocaba and, therefore, close to its road network, connected to large national and regional centers, such as São Paulo and Campinas.

 Geography

 It is located in a mountainous region and it has an average altitude of 557 m.
 The city has a tropical weather and annual average temperature is 20 degrees.
 It makes borders with the cities of Sorocaba, Piedade, Ibiúna, Salto de Pirapora and Alumínio.
 It has important access ways to highways such as Castello Branco (SP-280), Raposo Tavares (SP-270), João Leme dos Santos (SP-264) and SP-79 which binds the city to the south coast of the State.

+Media

+In telecommunications, the city was served by Telecomunicações de São Paulo.
+In July 1998, this company was acquired by Telefónica, which adopted the Vivo brand in 2012.
+The company is currently an operator of cell phones, fixed lines, internet (fiber optics/4G) and television (satellite and cable).